Penn-I3H/python-application-template/README.md

 1. Navigate to the workflows section in your Pennsieve workspace
 2. Click to register a new application
 3. Provide your GitHub repository URL
-4. Pennsieve will validate `application.json` and build your Docker image
-5. Test your application on sample data
+4. Test your application on sample data

-### What Happens During Deployment

-When you register your application, Pennsieve will:

-1. Clone your GitHub repository
-2. Validate `application.json`
-3. Build your Docker image using your `Dockerfile`
-4. Store the image in Pennsieve's container registry
-5. Make the application available for workflows

 ### Running on Pennsieve